8 simple ways to save money

 - Down payment on a home or a

 If you’re saving for retirement or your child’s education, consider putting that money into an investment account such as an IRA or 529 plan.
 While investments come with risks and can lose money, they also create the opportunity for compounded returns if you plan for an event far in advance.
 See step No. 6 for more details.

 After your expenses and income, your goals are likely to have the biggest impact on how you allocate your savings.
 Be sure to remember long-term goals—it’s important that planning for retirement doesn’t take a back seat to shorter-term needs.
 Learn how to prioritize your savings goals so you have a clear idea of where to start saving.
 For example, if you know you’re going to need to replace your car in the near future, you could start putting money away for one now.

 If you’re saving for short-term goals, consider using these FDIC-insured deposit accounts:

-- Certificate of deposit (CD), which locks in your money at a specific interest rate for a specific period of time at a rate that is typically higher than savings accounts
+- Certificate of deposit (CD), which locks in your money for a fixed period of time at a rate that is typically higher than savings accounts

 For long-term goals consider:

 - FDIC-insured individual retirement accounts (IRAs), which are tax-efficient savings accounts

 - Securities, such as stocks or mutual funds.
 These investment products are available through investment accounts with a broker-dealer.
 Remember that securities are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank.
 They are subject to investment risks, including the possible loss of your principal.